redit0/hex-tool/README.md

 1. nmap <target-ip>          — Discover open ports and network layout
 2. scan <target-ip>          — Find exploitable vulnerabilities on target
 3. hack <target-ip>          — Exploit vulnerabilities and add to context stack
+4. swap <stack index>        — Switch context to one of the objects resulting from the exploits
 4. decipher                  — Extract and decrypt credentials from target
 5. log                       — Corrupt logs to cover your tracks
 6. stack                     — Review all active contexts